Aliases for LPAR1 Gene

 The integral membrane protein encoded by this gene is a lysophosphatidic acid (LPA) receptor from a group known as EDG receptors.
 These receptors are members of the G protein-coupled receptor superfamily.
 Utilized by LPA for cell signaling, EDG receptors mediate diverse biologic functions, including proliferation, platelet aggregation, smooth muscle contraction, inhibition of neuroblastoma cell differentiation, chemotaxis, and tumor cell invasion.
 Two transcript variants encoding the same protein have been identified for this gene [provided by RefSeq, Jul 2008]

 GeneCards Summary for LPAR1 Gene

 LPAR1 (Lysophosphatidic Acid Receptor 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Signaling in Gap Junctions and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and phospholipid binding.
 An important paralog of this gene is LPAR3.

 UniProtKB/Swiss-Prot for LPAR1 Gene